 - BUS 210 - Financial Accounting

-- A Continued Writing Course in the College (Note: The Admissions Committee prefers that applicants take a CWR that is an upper-level (300 or 400) humanities course.
+- A Continued Writing Course in the College (Note: The Admissions Committee prefers that applicants take a CWR that is a humanities or social science course.
 If students take a CWR in math, economics, a foreign language, or through the ESL program, they should take an additional CWR in the humanities to enhance the competitiveness of their application)

 Advanced Placement Credits